-The setting is the Burgundy Room of the North York Memorial Community Hall, 5110 Yonge Street (under the library).
+Our tasting events are held on the second Wednesday of each month from September through June.
+All events (except December) are in the North York Memorial Community Hall, 5110 Yonge Street (under the library).
 We recommend that tasters take the TTC: the North York Centre subway stop is handy.
-If you insist on driving, there’s parking in the building (enter off Beecroft, one block west of Yonge), and meter parking on Beecroft after 6:00 p.m.
+If you insist on driving, there’s parking in the building (enter off Beecroft, one block west of Yonge).

 * Join now and your membership is for BOTH the balance of the 2015 – 2016 year and the 2016 – 2017 year.

 (Wednesday, February 10, 2016) — If there is one type of wine this club is blessed with an abundance of, it is Vintage Port.
 And so it is to this section of the cellar we have turned for our February tasting.
 We went into the deepest corner to select some real oldies.
 [Register now online. | Register […]